Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

 A critical step to becoming well-prepared is to know what is about to happen.
 Properly orienting your team creates a strong food safety culture and improves their sense of ownership and accountability for tasks that are assigned to them.

 When your team is prepared, there is no need to worry about surprise inspections.
 Being confident that your team is well-equipped with the proper knowledge and food safety skills ensures a great evaluation report of your food safety audit.

 Stay prepared for any food safety audit by conducting in-house inspections using our smart Food Safety Management System.
 Store all food safety information in one place and remain prepared and compliant using smart tools, such as a smart notification system and real-time overview dashboard.

 Third-party food safety auditing companies

 This type of audit is usually conducted for certification purposes or in preparation for a mandated food safety audit by government agencies.
-They help identify the key areas of your operations that need improvement and the strengths of your team.
+They help identify the key areas of your operations that need continuous improvement and the strengths of your team.

 Here is a list of some of the third-party food safety audit companies that are known in the food manufacturing industry:

 Contrary to food audits mandated by government regulatory agencies, a third-party certification body does not have the jurisdiction to order temporary closure of your food business if ever it unravels any severe violations.
 At most, failing a third-party audit will merit you an unsatisfactory mark, and you will not be awarded the target certificate.

 Ensure that you get that food safety certificate by using our smart Food Safety Management System.
 Use our software's smart tools that will help the team consistently ensure food safety compliance while all information is collected in a single storage space.
 Perform a quick general overview of your food safety progress using our real-time dashboard.